Melbourne-based, award winning photographer Nicole Reed proclaims that, for her, photography is more than just a career – it’s her reason for living.

 Website - www.nicolereed.photography

-Australian music producer, artist and performer Plutonic Lab has provided the backdrop for countless artists over a mammoth career spanning two decades, collaborating on over 80 releases locally and internationally including with G-Love (US), Dialectrix, Drapht, Hilltop Hoods, Guilty Simpson (US) and Wiley (UK).
+Australian music producer, artist and performer Plutonic Lab has provided the backdrop for countless artists over a mammoth career spanning two decades, collaborating on over 80 releases locally and internationally including with Guilty Simpson, Black Milk, G-Love, Dialectrix, Drapht, Hilltop Hoods, and Wiley.

 Plutonic Lab’s latest LP “Deep Above The Noise” won best Hip-Hop Album at the VIC Music Awards 2016.
 The album was a Double J feature album and both singles “The Crib” ft.
 Guilty Simpson & “Sliced Bread” ft.
 Notes To Self BBRC added to rotation on national broadcaster Triple J. The album was also featured on several community radio stations nationally.

 Plutonic Lab notably produced Dialectrix’s 2013 album “The Cold Light of Day” which was shortlisted for the Australian Music Prize, won the 2009 UK Mercury Prize for his work with Speech Debelle, and was nominated for ‘Best Urban Release’ at the 2008 ARIA Awards as half of hip-hop duo Muph & Plutonic.